nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 ```

 Since we have a way to point to the correct node, we can get a snapshot of that data and update that specific to-do object in our database.
-Since we only want to [read the data once](https://firebase.google.com/docs/database/web/read-and-write#read_data_once), use We're going to use Firebase's `.once()` method.
-After capturing the correct to-do, we will use `.update()` to change the complete status to be the opposite of what it is currently using the not operator.
+Since we only want to [read the data once](https://firebase.google.com/docs/database/web/read-and-write#read_data_once), use We're going to use Firebase's `once()` method.
+After capturing the correct to-do, we will use `update()` to change the complete status to be the opposite of what it is currently using the not operator.

 ```js